 Animal Shelters and Rescue Organizations

 Animal shelters and rescue organizations play a crucial role in addressing the stray dog crisis.
 Shelters provide temporary housing, medical care, and adoption opportunities.
-However, many shelters are overcrowded, underfunded, and unable to accommodate the influx of stray animals.
+However, many shelters face overcrowding and limited funding, which prevents them from accommodating the growing number of stray animals.
 Rescue groups and foster networks help by taking in dogs from high-kill shelters, rehabilitating them, and finding them permanent homes.

 Spay and Neuter Programs